aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/bindcolumn/_index.md

 ```

-the number type of the column.
+Gets the number type of the column.

 **Returns:**
 int